Jason Hicks

 Civil Rights & Trial Attorney

 Jason Hicks focuses on catastrophic injury, wrongful death, and civil-rights litigation in Oklahoma.
-This page pairs practice focus with representative documented results and the proof standards behind them.
+His work centers on serious matters where records, witnesses, experts, and trial preparation shape the case.

 Review The Trust CenterCatastrophic injury, wrongful death, and civil-rights litigation.